Advanced Search

 doi: 10.11999/JEIT250434 cstr: 32379.14.JEIT250434

-Funds: Innovation Group Project of Sichuan Provincial Natural Science Foundation (2024NSFTD0015), Stability Program of National Key Laboratory of Security Communication (WD202403)
+Funds: The Innovation Group Project of Sichuan Provincial Natural Science Foundation (2024NSFTD0015), Stability Program of National Key Laboratory of Security Communication (WD202403)

 • Available Online: 2025-10-20